Digital Twin in Healthcare: What It Is, What It Does

 Prosthetics and implants

-While these applications have significant promise, they also raise ethical and data privacy considerations.
+These apps create ethical and data privacy issues even though they have a lot of potential.
 Therefore, while implementing digital twins in healthcare, ensure that the patient data is secured.

 Also, healthcare institutions should ensure that the use of digital twins does not result in any harm to the patient.
 This brings us to the important part, the challenges of implementing Digital twins in healthcare.